-Subscriber acquisition costs in our Consolidated Statements of Operations and Comprehensive Income (Loss) consist of costs incurred to acquire new Pay-TV subscribers through independent third parties and our direct sales distribution channel.
+Subscriber acquisition costs on our Consolidated Statements of Operations and Comprehensive Income (Loss) consist of costs incurred to acquire new Pay-TV subscribers through independent third-party retailers, third-party marketing agreements and our direct sales distribution channel.
 Subscriber acquisition costs include the following line items from our Consolidated Statements of Operations and Comprehensive Income (Loss):

-- · "Cost of sales subscriber promotion subsidies" includes the cost of our DBS receiver systems sold to independent third-party retailers and other distributors of our equipment and DBS receiver systems sold directly by us to DISH branded pay-TV subscribers. - · "Other subscriber acquisition costs" includes net costs related to promotional incentives and costs related to installation and other promotional subsidies for our DISH branded pay-TV service as well as our direct sales efforts and commissions for our Sling branded pay-TV services. - · "Subscriber acquisition advertising" includes advertising and marketing expenses related to the acquisition of new Pay-TV subscribers.
+- · "Cost of sales subscriber promotion subsidies" includes the cost of our DBS receiver systems sold to independent third-party retailers and other distributors of our equipment and DBS receiver systems sold directly by us to DISH TV subscribers. - · "Other subscriber acquisition costs" includes net costs related to promotional incentives and costs related to installation and other promotional subsidies for our DISH TV services as well as our direct sales efforts and commissions for our Sling TV services. - "Subscriber acquisition advertising" includes advertising and marketing expenses related to the acquisition of new Pay-TV subscribers.
 Advertising costs are expensed as incurred.